pdf4me/n8n-nodes-pdf4me/README.md

 - Updated dependencies for improved compatibility and security
 - Minor bug fixes and codebase improvements
 - Improved build and validation scripts for publishing
+- **Note:** This version failed the n8n community package security scan due to an ESLint violation: use of restricted global 'setTimeout' is not allowed (see scan results for details).

 ### 1.1.0
 - **Latest Version**: Security and compliance updates